W1nson/W1nson.github.io/_pages/work-experience.md

     - Over three months, we achieved a 10% increase in user evaluations by implementing an APL (Alexa Presentation Language) detail template with text that auto-scrolls in sync with the voice-over
     - Through the design and **A/B testing** of multiple variations of dialog managers and APL templates, we successfully attained a 13.5% improvement in satisfactory evaluations, striving to unveil the ultimate user experience

-Data Sciencist Intern
+Data Scientist Intern
-:   *[HPC-FAIR](https://hpc-fair.github.io/team.html)/Lawrence Livermore National Laboratory*
+:   *[HPC-FAIR](https://hpc-fair.github.io/team.html) / Lawrence Livermore National Laboratory*
 :   Jun 2022 - Sep 2022
 :   Livermore, California
     - Conducted in-depth research on machine learning models with cohorts, presenting a range of innovative approaches for analyzing the SARS-CoV-2 Inhibitors dataset